 We are working with landowners to encourage best practice in carbon management - find our more in Carbon and Land Management.

-Our work to create a Low-carbon Lake District includes:
+Helping create a low-carbon Lake District

-GoLakes Travel Programme (opens in new window): A three-year programme transforming how visitors get to, and travel around, the Central and Southern Lake District.
+GoLakes Travel Programme: A three-year programme transforming how visitors get to, and travel around, the Central and Southern Lake District.

 Our planning policies: these make sure development in the National Park meets the highest energy efficiency standards and, where possible, integrates low-carbon energy generation.